Vilos92/pimpmyprose/README.md

 # To-Do
 ## High-Priority
-+ Test notifications list for bugs
-	+ Notifications list was empty on first view, but then showed on refresh.
-But proses were empty.
-	+ Tried again: 6 notifications, clicked.
-List was empty, notifications icon said 0.
-Refreshed and the notifications could be seen, but weren't marked as new.
-		+ The list of 'new' notifications is not showing, the list of already viewed notifications is fine.
 + Restyle site
 	+ Restyle pimpProseBox to have text-wrapping, and a non-fixed height
 	+ Notification list has a very strange color scheme - new messags use old CSS table instead of pimpProseBox